FekDN/NAC/Readme.md

 *   **Canonization:** Instead of supporting hundreds of operations from deep learning frameworks, NAC reduces them to a small, orthogonal, and stable set of canonical instructions.
 This significantly simplifies the development and verification of the runtime (especially hardware) and makes the standard resilient to changes in upstream libraries.
 *   **Hardware Orientation:** The entire design, from the simple, sequential ABCD instruction structure to the static nature of the graph, is aimed at direct and efficient implementation in digital logic.
 The absence of dynamic elements, such as data-dependent control flow (in the current version), makes the graph easily parallelizable and pipelineable at the hardware level.

 ### 1.4.
-Versioning (Current Version: 1.7)
+Versioning (Current Version: 1.8)

-The current version of the standard is **NAC v1.7**.
+The current version of the standard is **NAC v1.8**.
 The version is explicitly stated in the header of the `.nac` file, which ensures backward compatibility and allows for future extensions.
 Any changes to the header structure, instruction format, or the semantics of system operations will require an increment of the standard's version.
+- **v1.8 Changes:**
+  - Added `ARRS` section for standalone universal binary arrays (e.g., masks, precomputed noises), fully eliminating the need for external `.npy` files.
+  - Header size increased from 92 bytes to 100 bytes to accommodate the 11th section offset (`arrs_offset`).
+- **v1.7 Changes:**
   - Added `TRNG` section for on-device fine-tuning support.
-- Extended MODEL_TRAIN_STEP (0x82) instruction with logits_key, head_weight_name_id, and head_bias_name_id for dynamic architecture expansion.
+  - Extended MODEL_TRAIN_STEP (0x82) instruction with logits_key, head_weight_name_id, and head_bias_name_id.
-- Bit 6 in the header quantization byte now indicates presence of training graph.
+  - Bit 6 in the header quantization byte indicates the presence of a training graph.
-- Improved header structure documentation (92 bytes).
-- Enhanced runtime training capabilities with more universal `run_training_step`.

 ## 2. Structure of the Binary File (.nac)

 ### 2.1.
 Overall File Layout (Header and Sections)

 A `.nac` format file is a binary container with a sequential structure.
-It begins with a fixed 92-byte header, followed by several sections of variable-length data.
+It begins with a fixed 100-byte header, followed by several sections of variable-length data.
 The header contains a "table of contents"—absolute offsets from the beginning of the file to the start of each section.
 This allows the runtime to quickly locate the necessary data without having to scan the entire file sequentially.

 ### 2.2.
-File Header (92 bytes)
+File Header (100 bytes)

-The header has a fixed length of **92 bytes** and contains essential metadata.
+The header has a fixed length of **100 bytes** and contains essential metadata.
 All multi-byte values are stored in **Little Endian** format.

 #### 2.2.1.
 Magic Bytes and Version (4 bytes)
 *   **Offset:** `0`